Independent developer for AI workflows, client ops, and internal tools

 • Weekly hours, spend, and financial reporting exports

-• Workflow checkpoints for small teams and agency-style delivery
+• Workflow checkpoints and delivery operation guidelines

 • CLI-first tooling when speed matters more than UI